Azure/Enterprise-Scale-for-AVS/terraform/scenarios/avs_greenfield_new_vwan_secure_hub_with_vpn_and_expressroute/scenario_description.md

 - Any AVS guest-to-guest inspection will occur in the private cloud using NSX-T's firewall capability
 - Traffic inspection between on-premises sites will be managed by existing equipment and configurations
-- If subnet to subnet traffic inspection is required then UDR's will need to be configured on each subnet. <TODO: confirm this statement>
+- If subnet to subnet traffic inspection within a spoke Vnet is required then additional routes will need to be configured to override the default behavior.

 [(Back to top)](#table-of-contents)